wjma90/google-drive-upload/README.md

     -V | --verbose-progress - Display detailed message and detailed upload progress(only for non-parallel uploads).

     -i | --save-info <file_to_save_info> - Save uploaded files info to the given filename."

+    -u | --update - Update the installed script in your system, if not installed, then install.

     -h | --help - Display usage instructions.